Lincoln University Acceptable Use Policy for

 - Certain system activities are routinely logged, and the logs may be readable by other users.
 Logging is the collection of statistics and the diagnosis of system problems.
 Logging includes, but is not restricted to: tracking web sites visited by campus users, email origination and destinations, file transfers both on and off campus, activity within administrative and academic software applications.

-- In cases of suspected violations of LU Computing and Network Services' policies, especially unauthorized access to OIT systems, the director of the OIT facility concerned may authorize - after consultation and approval by LU administration - even more detailed session logging.
+- In cases of suspected violations of LU Computing and Network Services' policies, especially unauthorized access to ITS systems, the manger of the ITS facility concerned may authorize - after consultation and approval by LU administration - even more detailed session logging.
 This detailed session logging may involve a complete keystroke log of an entire session of a user's activity within a program or application.
-In addition, the director of the facility concerned may - after consultation and approval by LU administration - authorize limited searching of user files to gather evidence on a suspected violation.
+In addition, the manage of the ITS facility concerned may - after consultation and approval by LU administration - authorize limited searching of user files to gather evidence on a suspected violation.
 Notification will include details of that user's activity unless an overriding Administration or governmental authority prohibits it.

 - Privacy depends on users keeping their account password secure.
 Users must have "good" (difficult to guess or "crack") passwords and must not share their passwords with other persons.

 This list indicates a number of limitations of user privacy and confidentiality.
-Notwithstanding these limitations, OIT will make all reasonable efforts to maintain confidentiality of user data.
-Users of LU computer resources (including OIT staff) are forbidden to, without specific authorization or purpose, "browse" another user's files.
-Any such "browsing" incidences will subject the suspected employee to disciplinary action pursuant to Collegis Human Resources Policies (if the suspected employee is a Collegis employee), to the Lincoln University Rules and Regulations (if the suspected employee is a Lincoln University employee) and, possibly, to the LU Code of Student Conduct (if the suspected employee is also a LU student).
-Any planned action against a suspected employee by either Lincoln University or Collegis must be promptly reported to the other partner and if a dispute (incapable of informal resolution) arises between LU and Collegis, such dispute must be resolved pursuant to sections 4.10-4.10.3 of the LU/Collegis partnership agreement.
+Notwithstanding these limitations, ITS will make all reasonable efforts to maintain confidentiality of user data.
+Users of LU computer resources (including ITS staff) are forbidden to, without specific authorization or purpose, "browse" another user's files.
+Any such "browsing" incidences will subject the suspected employee to disciplinary action pursuant to the Lincoln University Rules and Regulations (if the suspected employee is a Lincoln University employee) and, possibly, to the LU Code of Student Conduct (if the suspected employee is also a LU student).